-Moka Pot vs. Espresso Machine: For those of you looking for a REAL espresso and money isn’t an issue the clear winner in this showdown is the fully fledged espresso machine.
+Moka Pot vs. Espresso Machine: For those of you looking for a real espresso and money isn’t an issue the clear winner in this showdown is the fully fledged espresso machine.
 Sure, the Moka Pot can brew up a concentrated full bodied shot of coffee that would pass for an espresso to people who aren’t fussy.

 However, it seems like the people behind the marketing of the stovetop coffee makers want to confuse people into thinking the coffee brewed is a replica of that produced by an espresso machine when in fact it produces a great tasting coffee in its own right.

-The versatility of espresso made in a Moka Pot is just the same as that brewed from an espresso machine, and you can use the coffee as a base for cappuccinos and lattes by just adding warm or frothed milk.
+The versatility of espresso made in a Moka Pot is just the same as that brewed from an espresso machine, and you can use the coffee as a base for cappuccinos and lattes by just adding steamed or frothed milk.

 Get more coffee inspiring news and brewing advice!

 Subscribe to our mailing list and receive emails filled with tips on brewing delicious coffee at home.